rjrodger/patrun/README.md

 ## .add( {...pattern...}, object )

 Register a pattern, and the object that will be returned if an input matches.
+Both keys and values are considered to be strings.
+Other types are converted to strings.

 ## .find( {...subject...}, exact )